ghrghbogdan/RISC-V-Assembler-and-Executor/README.md

 # RISC-V Assembler and Executor

 ## The objective of the project:
-The project contains two scripts: one named "assambler", that transforms the RISC-V assembly to machine code using huffman coding, and the other named "executor", that decodes the instructions and executes them.
-The main.py script is used for providing a user interface(only on linux).
+The project contains two main scripts: one named "assambler.py", that transforms the RISC-V assembly program to machine code using huffman coding, and the other named "executor.py", that decodes the instructions and executes them.
+Beside those two there is another script named "memory_modifier.py", that allows to change the binary ram file and adds the variables after the machine code.
+The "main.py" script is used for providing a user interface(only on linux) that combines those three scripts.

 ## Project completed by:
 ```